 Years later, Cundill seemed to have worked out a logical solution to capturing this additional upside.
 He said “when a stock doubles, sell half – then what you have is a free position.
 Then it becomes more of an art form.
 When you sell depends on individual circumstances.”
 The brilliance here should not be overlooked.
 If you review each position when it doubles and sell half, you are guaranteed to break even.
 Then you just need to exercise your best judgement as to when to sell the remainder.

 An Essential Peter Cundill Read: There's Always Something to Do

 Studying Cundill’s career can certainly help in this regard.
 The essential book on Cundill is There’s Always Something to Do and the title in itself is a powerful message.
 Read Evan's review here.
 We need to use the resources available to us effectively in order to find bargains.

 Luckily for us members, Net Net Hunter has proven a great resource that makes investing easier through access to information that does much of the leg work.
 From there, it is down to us to check the bargains and be confident in our convictions when we decide to make the leap and invest in a particular stock.

 Cundill’s mantra that “patience, patience and more patience” is one that all deep value investors should follow.
 The reasoning is obvious.
 According to Cundill, think “long term and remember that big rewards accrue with compound annual rates of return”.
 In moments of weakness or doubt, we should all have this mantra written down and read it back to ourselves.
 Cundill’s record speaks for itself so for that reason alone we should heed his wisdom.

 Start putting together your high quality, high potential, net net stock strategy.
-Click Here to to get free high quality net net stock picks sent straight to your inbox each month.
+Click Here to to get a free net net stock checklist.